vsraptor/pse/README.md

 > cd pse
 ```

-#### Virtual python enviroment
+#### Virtual python environment

-If you don't want to polute your system-wide python installation do the following, otherwise skip this step.
+If you don't want to pollute your system-wide python installation do the following, otherwise skip this step.

 ```
 $ # Create virtualenv in home